stanus74/home-assistant-saj-h2-modbus/README.md

 1. Navigate to the "Integrations" page in your configuration, then click "Add Integration" and select "SAJ H2 Modbus."
 2. Enter the IP Address and Interval.
+3. Optional: Setting the charge values for charging the battery from the grid >[read the instructions](https://github.com/stanus74/home-assistant-saj-h2-modbus/blob/main/working-mode-doc.pdf)

 ## Additional Information